Teach Your Teen to Drive

 Watch for four things: they scan mirrors and blind spots without reminders, they manage distractions on their own, they handle unexpected hazards calmly, and they can regulate frustration in traffic.
 If you still prompt any of these, keep practicing.

 Yes.
-A Virginia Tech study found that teens with varied, structured practice had 30% fewer high-risk events after licensure compared to teens who just logged hours in familiar conditions.
+A Virginia Tech study found that teens with varied, structured practice had 30% fewer high-risk events once they drove independently.

 Follow a Structured System Inside Zutobi